 We are in an age where shortages are a thing.
 Toilet paper, baby formula, you name it.
 What is next?
 So, I’ll ask the question again: Is homesteading worth it?
 Yes.
 Because if you become self reliant, you will do yourself and your family a world of good.

 Being self reliant can mean many different things.
 It could mean having the ability to grow, harvest, and preserve your garden.
 It could mean having the knowledge and understanding of what animals can eat, how to make them grow faster for meat, and to butcher them humanely.
 But it also means adding new skills to your toolbox and not relying on others to fix it.

 By being self reliant, you can barter for goods or services.
 If you suck at growing veggies but you have the space for extra meat birds.
 Strike a deal with someone who does grow veggies but doesn’t have the space for meat birds.
 If you have never canned anything, find someone who has and start learning.

 At the end of the day, you need to make that decision for yourself.
-I can say this, it is the most amazing feeling knowing that I made all the food in my food storage room.
+I can say this, it is the most amazing feeling knowing that I made most the food in my food storage room.
 It’s also pretty cool that if I’m out of something, I know how to make a lot of things from scratch.
 Like that time that Jaxson wanted hamburger helper but I haven’t bought that stuff in years.
 Instead, I was able to make my own cheese sauce from butter and cheese that I made.

 The question is, do you want that?
 Do you want to cook from scratch?
 Does a garden appeal to you?
 You have to know your why.